OHSU Innovation and Commercialization Internship

 Required qualifications

-• Be able to commit to volunteering an average of 8 to 10 hours per week for at least six months time.
+- Be able to commit to volunteering an average of 8 to 10 hours per week for one year.
 Intern performance will be assessed every three months.
-The program length may be extended for interns in good standing, per a formal review process.
+The intern must remain in good standing to continue participation, per a formal review process.

 To apply